H. L. Gold: Galaxy and Beyond

-Gold as depicted in Amazing Stories in 1953.

 H. L. Gold is perhaps best known as a leading magazine editor during the American post-World War II science fiction boom.
 In 1949 he began in that direction, and launched Galaxy Science Fiction in 1950, which was soon followed by its companion fantasy magazine, Beyond Fantasy Fiction (1953–55).

 Gold's Galaxy "made a startling impact on the world of science fiction", successor Frederik Pohl said in 1965, with "wit and relevance"; "It is difficult to exaggerate that impact".
 Some writers saw Gold as "a sort of slave-driver" but, Pohl said, "as one of the most frequently flogged of the slaves ... the results were worth it".
 With Galaxy Gold created a different kind of science fiction magazine by focusing less on technology, hardware and pulp adventures.
 Instead, he introduced themes leaning toward sociology, psychology and satire.
 He paid more than was common at the time and had the advantage that several talented authors had become alienated from John W. Campbell due to his enthusiasm for Dianetics.

 Gold also edited several anthologies (1952–62) related to the magazine.
 He suffered from increasing agoraphobia (originating from war trauma), and retired from Galaxy in 1961 due to his health problems.
 Gold lived the rest of his life in seclusion, though he published occasional short stories and guest editorials through the early 1980s.